LuccaMartins/docker-kafka-spark/README.md

+I used this repository as a baseline for developing an assignment for the discipline of Stream Mining / Open Source Technologies at ELTE University.

+The description below is from the original repository:

 # Kafka With Spark Streaming

 This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas, one intended to be used as a producer and one for use as a consumer, and spark available in a container for submitting streaming jobs.